-Palo Alto began to have some semblance of a Jewish Community Center more than 50 years ago, originating with a handful of people meeting in a storefront on El Camino Real.
+Palo Alto's first semblance of a Jewish Community Center appeared more than 50 years ago, with a handful of people meeting in a storefront on El Camino Real.
 In response to increased participation, the JCC moved to a small house downtown and later to another house on Middlefield Road.

 After outgrowing the house on Middlefield, the JCC leased the former Ortega School site on East Meadow Drive.
 But as the community continued to grow, we once again needed to find larger quarters.